 This solution addresses Key Issue #3.

 When UE has sufficient credentials to register on the IMS of the serving network, it will perform EPS AKA authentication during EPS emergency attach procedure.
 The UE also will perform IMS AKA authentication during IMS emergency registration procedure unless the network allows GPRS-IMS Bundled Authentication.

-This solution proposes to skip the IMS emergency registration in case of GEO satellite access to save the emergency call setup time.
+This solution proposes to skip the IMS AKA authentication for IMS emergency registration in case of GEO satellite access to save the emergency call setup time.

 6.22.2 Procedures